cpury/cpury.github.io/_posts/2018-02-20-learning_how_to_protect_children_online.md

 ### Outlook

 Needless to say, there is still room for improvement.
 We are constantly collecting more data, and there are still many more complex and subtle tactics that we are not catching right now.
 I'm always happy to hear about your ideas.
+Also, if you have kids that grow up speaking German, consider giving [our app](https://privalino.de/) a try! :)